adosia/adosia-token/README.md

 Further note that this repository attempts to convey Adosia's current design, plans and thinking, and will inevitably change during Adosia's implementation of the various ADO integrations.

-ADO Token - current usages for :
+# ADO Token - current usages:

 - Purchase Adosia IoT Hardware